ASKurz/Statistical_Rethinking_with_brms_ggplot2_and_the_tidyverse/Ch._4_Linear_Models.md

 If you are new to tidyverse-style syntax, possibly the oddest component is the pipe (i.e., `%>%`).
 I’m not going to explain the `%>%` in this project, but you might learn more about in [this brief clip](https://www.youtube.com/watch?v=9yjhxvu-pDg), starting around [minute 21:25 in this talk by Wickham](https://www.youtube.com/watch?v=K-ss_ag2k9E&t=1285s), or in [section 5.6.1 from Grolemund and Wickham’s *R for Data Science*](http://r4ds.had.co.nz/transform.html#combining-multiple-operations-with-the-pipe).
 Really, all of chapter 5 of *R4DS* is just great for new R and new tidyverse users.
 And *R4DS* Chapter 3 is a nice introduction to plotting with ggplot2.

-All that said, here's a way to do the simulation necessary for the plot in the top panel of Figure 4.2.
+Moving forward, here's a way to do the simulation necessary for the plot in the top panel of Figure 4.2.

 ```r